Early Years

 The Indian symbol for “river” and the arrowhead signify the Indian heritage from which Chehalis is derived.

 The book and torch symbolize the academic and extra-curricular programs of the school.
-The torch also depicts the Statue of Liberty which adorns the campus.
+The torch also depicts the Statue of Liberty which used to mark the entrance to the high school and today can be found in the library.

-The trees portray the surroundings of the Chehalis area and stand for the lumbering, farming, and recreational facilities of the valley.
+The trees portray the surroundings of the Chehalis area and stand for the lumber, farming, and recreational facilities of the valley.

 The interlocking triangles personify the relationship between the student body, faculty, and community.
 The triangles also typify the three mountains visible in the distance.